 Rim brakes work by using your wheel’s rim as the braking surface.
 There are a number of different caliper styles available but all use brake pads, that attach to the caliper.

 Modern road bikes specced with rim brakes use a dual pivot caliper.
 A hybrid bike with rim brakes will instead use linear pull brakes, better known as V-brakes.
 Unlike road calipers that mount centrally to the frame, V-brakes mount to the forks and the seat stays.
-Similarly cantilever brakes mount in the same way and are common on cross bikes and touring bikes of a certain vintage.
+Similarly cantilever brakes mount in the same way and are common on cyclocross bikes and touring bikes of a certain vintage.

 Disc brakes are becoming almost ubiquitous on all modern bikes.
 In simple terms, disc brakes move the braking surface from the wheel rim to a specially-designed disc or rotor attached to the hub of each wheel.

 The calipers mount on the fork and on the chainstay.
 Actuating the brake moves a piston in the caliper that pushes the pad or pads onto the rotor.
 Disc brakes can be both cable-actuated, like rim brakes, or hydraulic in their operation.
+There are a range of brake pads from different brands and we've got a comprehensive review of the best brake pads here.

 Framing your limitations